 Are you one of the thousands of workers in the throes of paying off your student loans?
 Do you have the cash to pay off most of the debt now?
-Are you wondering which is the best use of your capital, pay off the loans or invest in the financial markets?
+Are you wondering which is the best use of your capital, pay off student loans or invest?

 Learn about how to reconcile this common investing conundrum.